 We’re a proud and active part of the LGBT community (at home and abroad!), and fully believe in the power of music to connect with each other – singers and audiences alike.

-Our repertoire is as diverse as our membership and includes simple rounds, popular music, traditional music, light classics, festive and seasonal songs, early American shape-note songs, lesbian/gay anthems, and of course, show tunes.
-We have a talented team of musicians who work with Karen to plan and arrange our growing repertoire.
+Our repertoire is as diverse as our membership and includes popular music, folk songs, light classics, festive and seasonal songs, LGBT anthems, and – of course! – show tunes.
+We have a small team of singers who work with our Musical Director to plan and arrange our growing repertoire.